smithy-lang/smithy-dafny/TestModels/README.md

 # TestModels
  This package contains various groups of models which is used to form a Test Bed for Dafny-Polymorph-Native layer.
- The idea is that we want an invariant test bed with `Write Once, Test Anywhere` with the `Anyhwere` part targeting different runtimes that dafny supports.
+ The idea is that we want an invariant test bed with `Write Once, Test Anywhere` with the `Anyhwere` part targeting different runtimes that Dafny supports.
  This will give us confidence in our test cases across runtimes, without writing native tests (and bugs) for each of those runtimes.